-- Try to limit each pull request to one change only. - To run the test suite, all you need is a recent tox.
+- To run the test suite, all you need is a recent tox.
 It will ensure the test suite runs with all dependencies against all Python versions just as it will on Travis CI.
-If you lack some Python versions, you can can make it a non-failure using tox --skip-missing-interpreters (in that case you may want to look into pyenv that makes it very easy to install many different Python versions in parallel).
+If you lack some Python versions, you can can always limit the environments like tox -e py27, py35 (in that case you may want to look into pyenv, which makes it very easy to install many different Python versions in parallel). - Write good test docstrings.